craws/OpenAtlas/install.md

 Login with username "OpenAtlas" and password "change_me_PLEASE!" and change the password in profile.

+### Upgrade

+If you later like to upgrade the application be sure to read and follow the [instructions](install/upgrade/upgrade.md).

 ### Unit tests (optional)

 Install required packages: